aaronhdm/social-network-api/README.md

   ## Description

-  Strictly a backend only application for a social network API.
+  Strictly a backend only application for a social network API

   ## Table of Contents